kyma-incubator/compass/docs/investigations/graphql-complex-updates/graphql-complex-updates.md

 ## Decision

-After reconsidering potential use cases and consulting with UI team, the team decided to simply remove problematic fields like `webhooks`, `documents` etc. and give up the functionality to remove all resources at once.
+After reconsidering potential use cases and consulting with UI team, the team decided to go with simplified version of "PUT Approach" (remove problematic fields like `webhooks`, `documents` etc. and give up the functionality to remove all resources at once).
 This decision was motivated mainly by simplicity of the solution.
-It will still be possible to create an application with all sub resources in a single mutation thanks to separating "update" and "create" gql input types.
+It will still be possible to create an application with all sub resources in a single mutation thanks to separating "update" and "create" GraphQL input types.

 ## Appendix